LebToki/DocuChat/README.md

 # DocuChat Model Fine-Tuning

-This project provides tools to fine-tune a BERT-based multilingual model for text classification and document search tasks.
+DocuChat is a document-based chatbot that leverages advanced NLP models to provide intelligent responses based on the content of uploaded documents.
+This project consists of a PHP frontend and a Python backend.

 ## Overview